 1. Set up your business

 Setting up your account to mirror your business will make it easier and faster to schedule in Deputy.
 Before jumping in, it’s worth taking a moment to understand two important concepts in Deputy - Locations and Areas.

 Locations and Areas define the structure of your account, and the way they are set up will influence how you schedule and manage your team members.

 The relationship between Locations and Areas is best summarised as Location being the parent, and Areas the children.
 A single Location can have multiple Areas within it.

 A Location tends as a store, physical address, project or client, or department if you run a larger business.

-Areas are often then the teams, physical areas or roles that you schedule employees in within that Location.
+Areas are often then the teams, physical areas or roles that you schedule team within that Location.

 Depending on your industry and the type of business you run, you may have one or many locations in Deputy (extra Locations are free), each with its own Areas.